ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_backtrace.md

 While we could set this up through the commandline with some knowledge of the ROS 2 file system, we can instead use the launch `--prefix` option the kind folks at Open Robotics provided for us.

 `--prefix` will execute some bits of code before our `ros2` command allowing us to insert some information.
-If you attempted to do `gdb ex run --args ros2 run <pkg> <node>` as analog to our example in the preliminaries, you’d find that it couldn’t find the `ros2` command.
+If you attempted to do `gdb ex run --args ros2 run <pkg> <node>` as analog to our example in the preliminaries, you'd find that it couldn't find the `ros2` command.
-If you’re even more clever, you’d find that trying to source your workspace would also fail for similar reasons.
+If you're even more clever, you'd find that trying to source your workspace would also fail for similar reasons.

 Rather than having to revert to finding the install path of the executable and typing it all out, we can instead use `--prefix`.
-This allows us to use the same `ros2 run` syntax you’re used to without having to worry about some of the GDB details.
+This allows us to use the same `ros2 run` syntax you're used to without having to worry about some of the GDB details.

 ```bash
 ros2 run --prefix 'gdb -ex run --args' <pkg> <node> --all-other-launch arguments